jamii/imp/diary.md

 ```

 Times now are 0.35 31 68 40.
 The slight slowdown didn't occur from the move to the mutable api, but only after I moved the columns into the individual fingers.
 Best guess is the extra field access is a little more expensive than fetching the column out of a register?
 I'll live, I guess.

+I finished the core of the nested relations implementation, but it's currently missing results on some queries.
+I'll finish debugging tomorrow.